 What is Average?

 Average is a mathematical operation.
 Suppose, we have a set of numbers.
 If we divide the sum of the numbers by how many numbers we have, then we will get the average of those numbers.
-Average of 5,6,3,2,9 is 5.
+The average of 5,6,3,2,9 is 5.

 We can write,